2026 key stage 2 access arrangements guidance

 8. Transcribes

-If it will be difficult for a marker to read the pupil’s writing, schools should make a transcript at the end of the test, but before the pupil leaves the test room.
+If it will be difficult for a marker to read the pupil’s writing, schools should make a transcript at the end of the test, but before the pupil leaves the test room and therefore test conditions.
 Schools can transcribe all or part of a pupil’s test script.
 If the marker can read the pupil’s writing, they will mark the original work.

 When transcribing a pupil’s work, schools must:

-• where only part of the test paper needs transcribing, transcribe alongside the pupils answers but not on the pupil’s work, and return the script in the green panelled inner bag for modified scripts
+- where only part of the test paper needs transcribing, transcribe alongside the pupil’s answers but not on the pupil’s work, and pack the script in the same clear bag as all the other completed test scripts for marking

-• make extensive or full transcripts on a new test paper and return the pupil’s original test script with the transcript attached in the green panelled inner bag for modified scripts
+- make extensive or full transcripts on a new test paper, labelled with the pupil’s name, school name and school DfE number, and pack the pupil’s original test script with the transcript attached in the same clear bag as all the other completed test scripts for marking

-Incorrect transcription of tests scripts may be escalated by a marker and could lead to a maladministration investigation.
+Incorrect transcription of test scripts may be escalated by a marker and could lead to a maladministration investigation.

 Braille test scripts must not be transcribed.
 STA will make appropriate marking arrangements.